 Without further ado …

-How to Use Pure Food Protein Powder in Smoothies
+How to Use Pure Food Plant Protein Powder and Real Meal in Smoothies

 First off, use a blender for best results.
 The powder will mix okay on its own but it’ll taste smoother coming out of the blender.

 Since Pure Food has only clean, healthy ingredients without the fillers, so-called natural flavors, and sweeteners other plant protein brands use, the taste is earthy and natural and your taste buds and gut may need time to acclimate to the probiotics.
-If you’re new to plant-based proteins and/or probiotics, start with one scoop (10 grams) and work your way up from there.
+If you’re new to plant-based proteins and/or probiotics, start with one serving and work your way up from there.

-We recommend at least 14 days to allow the probiotics time to colonize in your gut.
+We recommend at least 14 days to allow the probiotics in our Plant Protein Powder products time to colonize in your gut.
 The probiotic strain we use, by the way, has been clinically shown to boost immunity, improve gut health, and help your body digest plant proteins better.

 Like any good health or fitness product (and it should go without saying), you need to make a commitment to yourself by eating cleaner and exercising if you really want to see results fast.